Operadic categories as a natural environment for Koszul duality: Markl operads

 Cocycles of the above form are called {\em coboundaries\/}.
 Notice that ${\sf 1}_\ttO = \fdl(T)$ with $\fl$ the constant function such that $\fl(c) := \bfk$ for each $c \in \pi_0(s(T))$. \end{example}

-Markl's operads in $\Vect$ form a symmetric monoidal category, with the monoidal structure given by the level-wise tensor product and ${\sf 1}_\ttO$ the monoidal unit.
-As an exercise to Definition~\ref{vcera_s_Mikesem_na_Jazz_Bluffers} we recommend to prove the following very useful
+Markl operads in $\Vect$ form a symmetric monoidal category, with the monoidal structure given by the level-wise tensor product and ${\sf 1}_\ttO$ the monoidal unit.
+As an exercise we recommend to prove the following very useful proposition.

-\begin{proposition} The categories of $(M \ot \fdl)$-algebras and of $M$-algebras in $\Vect$ are isomorphic.
+\begin{proposition} The categories of $(\Markl \ot \fdl)$-algebras and of $\Markl$-algebras in $\Vect$ are isomorphic.
 More precisely, there is a natural one-to-one correspondence between